YvesDelerm/SYExercise/README.md

 # SherpanYves

-Excercise app with a master view containing a list of posts and a detail view containing a list of albums and their photos
+Exercise app with a master view containing a list of posts and a detail view containing a list of albums and their photos

 Focus has been set on code and simplicity rather than on design, because it is easier to follow a design mock-up from a designer than to create clean code for complex features

-Two bonus functionalities (search bar and sticky list headers) are still in progress
+Two bonuses (search bar and sticky list headers) are still in progress

 Main libraries used are :
 - Android architecture components for viewmodel